cmnemoi/eMush/Api/src/Equipment/README.md

 ## Tools (parent of Weapon, BluePrint, Book, Document)

-These are items with specific actions
+These are items with specific actions.
+Each equipment can only have one tool mechanic.

 ### Weapon

-Is a tool with the action Attack and some dammage, accuracy, etc...
+Is a tool with the action Attack and some damage, accuracy, etc...

 ### Book